Bottle Babies – inexpensive, open-ended loose parts make a great addition to an indoor or outdoor play space.

-Bottle Babies were introduced to me by Lesley from Takoma Park Cooperative Nursery School.
+I first learned about Bottle Babies over at Takoma Park Cooperative Nursery School.
 Inexpensive, easy and fun to make, bottle babies are a wonderful, open-ended addition to any play-area, providing countless opportunities for creative and imaginative play.

-I highly recommend reading Lesley’s post titled MOVEABLE FEAST: The Beauty of Loose Parts.
-In it, Lesley describes the benefits of providing open-ended materials for children to play with, and how these loose parts spark a child’s imagination in ways that factory-manufactured toys cannot.
+If you’ve never heard of “loose parts” in a play space, I highly recommend reading Lesley’s post titled MOVEABLE FEAST: The Beauty of Loose Parts.
+In it, Lesley describes the benefits of providing open-ended, moveable, and somewhat random materials for children to play with, and how these loose parts spark a child’s imagination in ways that factory-manufactured toys cannot.

 You’ll also want to visit Lesley’s gallery of photos to see dozens of examples of children at play with various open-ended objects at Takoma Park.
 Take the time to click through the photos to see the looks of determination on the childrens’ faces as they construct, create, collaborate and problem solve when playing with the loose parts in the classroom and in the playground.
 Lesley’s post and her photos can help us to better understand how essential this kind of play is for young children.